kechan/KEJSONModel/README.md

 should have been auto-generated based on a single scan of a representative sample of the JSON message.
 This is somewhat similar how you get all the NSManagedObject(s) generated from Xcode's Core Data Modeling tool with a schema.
 I will defintely work on this, but if anyone want to help, please let me know.
-It would truly make web service client app a lot more fun.
+It would truly make writing web service client app a lot more fun.